AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 ![](../assets/do-not-localize/badge.png)

 These settings are **technical delivery parameters** that are defined in the email template.
-If you want to modify any of them for a specific delivery, proceed with caution.

 ## Email delivery settings {#email-delivery-settings}

->[!NOTE]
+>[!CAUTION]
 >
-> Modify settings only, no new creation allowed.
-Subject to access rights.
+> These settings are described for your information only.
+Some of them depend on your configuration and permissions.
+They must not be modified in this version of the product.

 ## Typology {#typology}